InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         array of integers
       </td>
       <td class="text-monospace">
-        “excl": [44,14,18]
+        "excl": [44,14,18]
       </td>
     </tr>
     <tr>
       <td>
-        <code>nonlistskadnetids</code>
+        <code>addl</code>
       </td>
       <td>
         Comma separated list of string SKAdNetwork IDs not included in the IABTL shared list.
-The intention of nonlistskadnetids is to be the permanent home for raw SKAdNetwork IDs, migrating away from `BidRequest.imp.ext.skadn.skadnetids`.
+The intention of addl is to be the permanent home for raw SKAdNetwork IDs, migrating away from `BidRequest.imp.ext.skadn.skadnetids`.
 Recommended that this list not exceed 10.
       </td>
       <td>
         array of string